Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/creating-our-first-angular-project.md

 ## Adding components

-As mentioned, Angular a component-based framework, so let's add a new component.
+Angular is a component-based framework, so let's add a new component.

 We can use the Angular CLI to generate this for us.